How to travel to Eritrea in 2024

 Sometimes it comes so light and watery, while on other occasions it is like one of those unfiltered, thick beers.
 Weird.

-In bars and more exclusive restaurants, you can find a wide variety of wines and spirits but because they are all imported, they are very pricey.
+In bars and more exclusive restaurants, you can find a wide variety of wines and spirits but since they are all imported, they are very pricey.

 Coffee in Eritrea is a big deal

-If you like good coffee, you are going to love to travel to Eritrea.
-Their coffee is mostly imported from Ethiopia but they prepare it in Italian style and in the endless cafΓ©s around Asmara macchiato is the way to go.
-To be very honest, what they serve isn’t real Italian macchiato, but more like a Spanish cortado, but they do it very well, with thick foam and great presentation.
+If you like good coffee, you will love traveling in Eritrea.
+Their coffee is mostly imported from Ethiopia but they prepare it in Italian style and, in the endless cafĂ©s around Asmara macchiato is the way to go.
+To be very honest, what they serve isn’t real Italian macchiato, but more like a Spanish cortado, but they prepare it very well, with thick foam and great presentation.
 If you like it strong, you need to order a black macchiato.
 Otherwise, they put too much milk in, in my opinion.

 Asmara beer